mikikora/PAML/README.md

 * menhir >= 20220210
 * ocamllex >= 4.11
 * latex with latexsym package
 To compile simply run `make`.
-To run program run generated `modal_prover`.
+To run program run generated `PAML`.
 To make using application more pleasant you can run it with `rlwrap`. `make run` command will compile it and run with `rlwrap`.

 ## Usage
 Program has two modes: declaring and proving.
 Each command must end with dot to be executed.